* Democrats win control of House, Republicans keep Senate

 * Tech, health stocks gain as regulation fears ebb

-* Bank stocks flat as Treasury yields slip
+* Banks lead financial stocks lower as Treasury yields slip

 By Sruthi Shankar

-Nov 7 (Reuters) - U.S. stocks surged on Wednesday as investors piled into technology and healthcare sectors after midterm elections led to a divided Congress and fueled bets that tighter regulations in these sectors would be harder to push through.
+Nov 7 (Reuters) - U.S. stocks rose strongly on Wednesday as investors piled into technology and healthcare sectors after midterm elections led to a divided Congress as expected and fueled bets that tighter regulations would be harder to push through.

-Democrats won control of the House of Representatives on Tuesday, while President Donald Trump's Republicans expanded their majority in the Senate as expected, pointing to a political gridlock in Washington.
+Democrats won control of the House of Representatives on Tuesday, while President Donald Trump's Republicans expanded their majority in the Senate, pointing to a political gridlock in Washington.

-The S&P technology sector rose 2.4 percent, while the healthcare group gained 2.8 percent as fears of stricter regulations curbing their growth eased.
+The technology and healthcare sectors rose more than 2 percent each as fears of stricter regulations curbing on their growth eased.

 Health insurers Humana Inc, Anthem Inc and UnitedHealth Group Inc jumped to record highs as voters in three states approved expanding Medicaid programs for low-income people.

-While a divided Congress will hamper Trump's political and economic agenda, few expect a reversal of corporate tax cuts and deregulation measures that have already been enacted, allowing investors to buy back into a market recovering from its worst month in seven years in October.
+While a divided Congress will hamper Trump's political and economic agenda, few expect a reversal of corporate tax cuts and deregulation measures that have already been enacted, allowing investors to buy back into a market attempting a recovery from its worst month in seven years in October.

-Following a steep selloff in October, the S&P 500 remains down roughly 5 percent from its record high, as investors fear that rising interest rates and trade wars could take a toll on stocks.
+Following a steep selloff in October, the S&P 500 remains down roughly 5 percent from its record high, as uncertainty about the election and fears about rising interest rates and trade wars roil stocks globally.

 The Federal Reserve starts its two-day monetary policy meeting on Wednesday, but is not expected to raise rates until December.
-Financial stocks gained 0.3 percent and bank stocks were trading flat as Treasury yields slipped.
+But financial stocks fell 0.1 percent and banks fell as the Treasury yields slipped.

-Advancing issues outnumbered decliners by a 2.74-to-1 ratio on the NYSE and by a 1.79-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.51-to-1 ratio on the NYSE and by a 1.76-to-1 ratio on the Nasdaq.

-Reporting by Sruthi Shankar in Bengaluru, additional reporting by Medha Singh; Editing by Arun Koyyur
+Reporting by Sruthi Shankar; Editing by Arun Koyyur